This wiki is currently under development. So there will be missing information or information that's outdated.

 Displays holograms of builds.
 However, you CANNOT USE Printer or Easy Place when using this mod.

-Allows you to quickly swap items from your hotbar and inventory without having to open your inventory.
+Allows you to quickly swap items from your hotbar and inventory without opening your inventory.

 Minimap mod.
 The "Fair Play" version disabled cave mode and player radar to keep mining and PvP fair for all players.

 If you have any of these mods, you must remove them before playing.
-We will not permit the usage of them.
+Resistance to this will result in punishment.

 General: